intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/repository-data-providers/sharepoint.md

 </RepositoryDataProvider>
 ```
 ### Enterprise index synchronization and security filtering

 Unity could be configured to show documents from enterprise index in search results and folder view.
 Enable [Enterprise Search security filtering](enterprise-search.md#security-filtering-mode) in [Enterprise Search Data Provider](enterprise-search.md) to leverage native SP security for search results.

-Add *UieSync* section to force enterprise search results by in sync with Unity document and folder operations (create, update, delete etc):
+Add `UieSync` section to force enterprise search results be in sync with Unity document and folder operations (create, update, delete etc):

 ```xml
     <UieSync>